FoodyFood/linode-cluster-tf/README.md

 This repo builds my own personal cluster, if you clone this repo and push it to your account, it will create a GitHub workflow that then builds your cluster.

-The anifests folder is the actual IaC, don't worry too much about it.
+The manifests folder is the actual IaC, don't worry too much about it.
 The main place you want to go is environments.
 In here you will see my 'foodyfood-prod' cluster and also a template you can use to make your own.

-If you run everything as is it will build you a very small cluster of 1 node, 4 vCPU, and 8GB memory.
+If you run everything as is it will build you a very small cluster of 1 node, 2 vCPU, and 4GB memory.

+The 'min/max' are for autoscaling, by default the cluster will scale up to a max of 2 nodes when needed.

-Take a look in this file to adjust the size, location, or label of the cluster.
+Take a look in this file to adjust the size, location, min/max nodes, or label (name) of the cluster.

 ```bash
 ./environments/foodyfood-prod/foodyfood-prod.tfvars